JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Monty's Way Home](https://clinealex10.itch.io/montys-way-home) by Alex Cline

 A short retro style snake game where you eat pellets that either grow or shrink you, and the goal is to fit inside a target area.
-It's pretty basic, but one novelty is that you do not need to eat all the pellets to complete a level.
+It's pretty basic, but one little novelty is that you do not need to eat all the pellets to complete a level.

 ![monty](https://joelthefox.github.io/img/Monty.png)